Download page Machine Snapshots for .NET.

 - Archived snapshots

-Double-click a snapshot to open the Machine Snapshot window:
+Double-click a snapshot to open the Machine Snapshot panel:

-- The Processes tab shows information similar to that from the Windows Task Manager, including the following:
+- The Processes tab shows information similar to that from the Windows Task Manager, including:

 - Process name